-The maximum annual individual NED limit should not exceed \$150,000 under any type of equity compensation plan, of which no more than \$100,000 of value may comprise stock options.
+The maximum annual individual NED limit should not exceed \$150,000 across all equity compensation plans in aggregate, of which no more than \$100,000 of value may comprise stock options.
 For further details, please refer to the ISS Canadian Executive Compensation FAQ.

-Rationale: Due to the continuing use of options in compensation plans in Canada, ISS has not opposed the use of options for outside directors per se but has tried to address potential governance concerns by ensuring a reasonable limit on grants to independent NEDs who are charged with overseeing not only a company's compensation scheme but also corporate governance and long-term sustainability.
+Background: Due to the continuing use of options in compensation plans in Canada, ISS has not opposed the use of options for outside directors per se but has tried to address potential governance concerns by ensuring a reasonable limit on grants to independent NEDs who are charged with overseeing not only a company's compensation scheme but also corporate governance and long-term sustainability.
 With regard to full value award plans, the directors who administer the plans should not participate in those same plans on a discretionary or excessive basis.